 Skip to main content

-This guide walks you through adding ReasonBlocks to an existing LangChain agent.
-By the end, your agent will have step scoring, E-trace injection, and health monitoring active on every run, and each run will appear in the ReasonBlocks dashboard.
+This guide adds ReasonBlocks to a LangChain 1.0 agent.
+By the end, your agent has step scoring, server-side monitor evaluation, and E-trace injection on every run, and each run streams to the ReasonBlocks dashboard.

 1